 Author Resources

 We’d be delighted to have you as an author at our annual technical conference.
-Please review the following resources as you work towards your paper submittal and contact Paul Sullivan (paul.b.sullivan@ieee.org) if you have any questions.
+Please review the following resources as you work towards your paper submittal and contact Dr. Robert Durham (robert.durham@ieee.org) if you have any questions.

 Click Here Timeline and Instructions for Conference Papers